 Duration: up to 90 minutes

-How: You need to install the WebEX plugin to your device.
-This will take only a few minutes but may require informing your system administrator.
-For detailed technical information please read the Guidelines on how to attend a webinar before the webinar starts.
+How: You needed to install the WebEX plugin to your device.
+This should have taken only a few minutes but may required informing your system administrator.
+For detailed technical information you were guided to read the Guidelines on how to attend a webinar before the webinar started.

-To register for this webinar click the “Apply now’’ button on the right-hand side, or click here.
-You will be redirected to the CEF Online Learning Campus, where you need to click the “Enroll’’ button under the title of this webinar.
+To register for this webinar you needed to click the “Apply now’’ button on the right-hand side, or click here.
+You were redirected to the CEF Online Learning Campus, where you needed to click the “Enroll’’ button under the title of this webinar.